innovianhq/Innovian.Aspects.Logging/README.md

 Further, ecause we at Innovian also build functionality around [Dapr Workflows](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-overview/) and the `Workflow` base type requires parameterless constructors, the fabric will also neglect to apply to any type that implements an abstract base type called "Workflow".

-Finally, the two projects, `Innovian.Aspects.Logging` and `Innovian.Apsects.Logging.Fabric` are built independently of one another and do not take a dependency on each other's NuGet packages.
-It's highly recommended that you install one or the other and not both to your various projects.